- City of Vernon

 Communities are changing.
 Housing should too.

-True sustainability requires a built environment that also sustains its occupant.
+True sustainability requires a built environment that also sustains its occupants.
+Not just today, but throughout their lifetimes as families grow, age, and change.

 With pressing urgency, municipalities and regional governments across Canada are looking for housing solutions for their changing communities, one major segment being seniors.
-Statistics show that by the year 2032, 36% of North Americans will be 65 years of age or older.
-Back in 1993, CMHC estimated a need to build seniors’ housing at a rate of 50,000 homes per year, every year for the next 20 years.
+Statistics show that by the year 2032, 48% of North Americans will be 65 years of age or older.
+Back in 1993, CMHC estimated a need to build seniors’ housing at a rate of 50,000 homes per year, every year for the next 20 years....
+We have alot of work to do!

 Importantly, seniors’ housing has to be more than simply low-cost.
-It must also reduce falling hazards, support intergenerational living and provide aging in place with independence, and be provided in large numbers.
-The answer lies not in building separate, segregated seniors’ housing, but rather in developing market housing projects that will end up supporting all users.
+It must also reduce falling hazards, support multi-generational living and provide aging in place with independence, and, be provided in large numbers.
+The answer lies not in building separate, segregated seniors’ housing, but rather in developing main market housing projects that will support all users.

 SAFERhome is the solution

-SAFERhome offers a low-cost, simple and effective solution to allow people to age in place.
-Any and all new housing construction can effectively integrate our standards today.
-No need to change the building code; all of the 15 points in the SAfERhome Standards are within the building code and can easily be applied.
+SAFERhome offers a low-cost, simple, and effective solution to allow people to age in place.
+Any and all new housing construction can effectively integrate our Standards today.
+No need to change the building code; all of the 15 SAFERhome Standards are within the existing Provincial and National building codes and can easily be applied.
 Need reassurance?
 Our non-profit initiatives are funded by the BC Ministry of Housing.
+The SAFERhome Standards are included in the BC Housing Design Guidelines and Construction Standards.

 If your community starts integrating SAFERhome into all new housing construction, your ability to offer seniors a place to age-in-place increases dramatically without the community having to build additional housing, often labeled “seniors’ housing”.
 An additional benefit is that your community gains housing that also meets many needs for people with accessibility issues.